langchain-ai/langchain-snowflake/libs/snowflake/README.md

 If the `SNOWFLAKE_AUTHENTICATOR` environment variable or `authenticator` property is set to `externalbrowser`, the `SNOWFLAKE_PASSWORD`/`password` need not be provided. `externalbrowser` auth will prompt to log in through an browser popup instead.

-2. Alternatively, you can pass in a `snowflake.snowpark.Session` directly into the constructor.
+2. Alternatively, you can pass in a `snowflake.snowpark.Session` directly into the constructor with the `sp_session` argument.
 See [the Snowflake docs](https://docs.snowflake.com/en/developer-guide/snowpark/python/creating-session) on how to create such a session.

+You may also override the database or schema on the provided session by passing these additional key word arguments into the constructor.

 ```python
 from langchain_snowflake import CortexSearchRetriever